What are the most popular Italian desserts?

-What are the most popular Italian desserts?Gelato: one of the best Italian Desserts!
-A tasty trip through Italian culinary traditions to discover 5 delicious desserts produced in the peninsula
+A tasty trip through Italian culinary traditions to discover 5 delicious traditional sweets produced in the peninsula

 Let’s focus on the part of the meal which I personally prefer (ok, it depends on the meal: I would change with pleasure my dessert with a good risotto alla pescatora, I admit it!).
 Anyway, I love desserts!
 Every Italian region has its typical recipes